-The Getty Center may be a sophisticated, world class museum but it also has plenty of child friendly appeal.
-On most Saturdays throughout the year there are special family centred activities at the Getty Center, with additional opportunities in the summer (check the Getty Center family calendar).
-But here are a few family friendly activities you can (and should) do on any day at the museum.
+Sure, the Getty Center is a sophisticated, world-class museum, but it also has plenty of kid-friendly appeal.
+On most Saturdays throughout the year, there are special family-centered activities at the Getty Center, with additional opportunities in the summer (check the Getty Center family calendar).
+But here are a few family-friendly activities you can (and should) do any day at the museum.

 Pick up a GettyGuide

-While you’re wandering around the museum keep the kids occupied with a GettyGuide, a free multimedia guide accessible on your smartphone or on an iPod touch; you can check one out for free (with photo ID) from the GettyGuide desk in the Museum Entrance Hall.
-GettyGuides provide video and audio clips along with additional details about works of art around the museum to keep children of different ages interested and engaged.
-For younger ones choose the Family Tour, which shares fun facts about art enhanced with music and sound effects.
-Tweens and teens will dig the Demons, Angels and Monsters audio tour, which highlights the supernatural in the museum’s collection.
+While you’re wandering around the museum, keep the kids occupied with a GettyGuide, the free multimedia guide accessible on your smartphone or on an iPod touch; you can check one out for free (with photo ID) from the GettyGuide desk in the Museum Entrance Hall.
+GettyGuides provide video and audio clips along with additional details about works of art around the museum, to keep kids of different ages interested and engaged.
+For younger kids, choose the Family Tour, which shares fun facts about art enhanced with music and sound effects.
+Tweens and teens will dig the Demons, Angels, and Monsters audio tour, which highlights the use of the supernatural in the museum’s collection.